Boredbone/ShibugakiViewer/README.md

 Manager and Viewer App for Image Files

-for Windows 7/8/8.1/10
+for Windows 10

-.NET Framework 4.6.2 or higher is required.
+.NET Core Desktop Runtime 3.1 or higher is required.

 [Release Notes](ReleaseNotes.md)